AdaGold/react-chatlog/project-docs/setup.md

 ### Testing with Vite

-To run tests for an application that uses Vite, you will need to install the VSCode extension called **"Vitest" by Zixuan Chen** from the [Extenstions Marketplace](https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer).
-After downloading you will need to restart VSCode.
+To run tests for an application that uses Vite, you will need to have installed the [Vitest](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) extension by Vitest from the extensions marketplace.
+Be sure to restart VSCode after downloading the extension.